MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [out] *pnMDITabsType*
+*pnMDITabsType*<br/>
- A pointer to an integer variable that indicates which features are enabled:
+[out] A pointer to an integer variable that indicates which features are enabled:

 -   0: All features are disabled.